-- Develop a county gateway and corridor design scheme (to be approved by the plan visioning committee) to be taken into consideration when developing beautification strategies for the county. - Identify key locations for county gateways along major thoroughfares and highways (IH35, US82, FM51, etc.) within the county. - 3.7 Adopt policies and programs that promote context sensitive considerations and aesthetics into the planning and funding of transportation projects.

-- Identify funding sources that can be used to design and/or construct context sensitive design elements, such as pedestrian amenities, landscaping, and other beautification strategies along commercial corridors within the county. - 3.8 Invest in projects that minimize the impacts of railroad delay and noise.

-• Identify quiet zones along rail corridors in urbanized areas.
+- Develop a county gateway and corridor design scheme (to be approved by the Plan Visioning Committee) to be taken into consideration when developing beautification strategies for the county. - Identify key locations for county gateways along major thoroughfares and highways (IH35, US82, FM51, etc.) within the county. - 3.7 Adopt policies and programs that promote context sensitive considerations and aesthetics into the planning and funding of transportation projects.
+Action and Performance Measures: - Identify funding sources that can be used to design and/or construct context sensitive design elements, such as pedestrian amenities, landscaping, and other beautification strategies along commercial corridors within the county. - 3.8 Invest in projects that minimize the impacts of railroad delay and noise.
+Action and Performance Measures: - Identify quiet zones along rail corridors in urbanized areas. - Engage stakeholder and steering committee members to determine key locations for quiet zones along the BNSF Rail Line.